jmuozan/AprenMaker-Hub/docs/About/transparency.md

 As an educational project, I believe in **modeling good practices** around technology use.
 This includes being transparent about my development process and the tools I use.

 ### Community Trust
-Contributors and users deserve to know how this project is built. **Transparency builds trust** and allows for informed participation in the community.
+Future contributors and users deserve to know how this project is built. **Transparency builds trust** and allows for informed participation in the community.

 ### Advancing Best Practices
 By sharing my approach, I hope to contribute to the conversation about **ethical AI use in open-source development** and educational technology.